 But, more recently, this seemingly liberating and wonderfully cost reducing concept has been relabelled “bring your own disaster” by some wags in the cybersecurity sector.
 Some are even using the analogy of hospital acquired infections in relation to it.
 People are bringing devices to work which could be riddled with malware and are infecting the network and their colleagues’ devices with them.
 They are also creating potential backdoors to the network for the cyber criminals to exploit.

 Allowing employees to connect their smartwatches and other wearable devices to the company network carries the same risks as BYOD.
 The simple answer is to prevent this but there is an increasing number of wearable productivity devices coming onto the market that companies will have to contend with.

 This is by no means an exhaustive list of all the cyber vulnerabilities and cyber threats which organisations need to be aware of, it merely outlines the ones which SMEs should pay most attention to.
 Every firm should look at their own operations and how they do business to assess whether these vulnerabilities apply to them or whether they need to take others into consideration.

-If you’re still unsure about the scale or number of cyber threats out there, then take a few minutes to read our Cybersecurity Report 2016.
+If you’re still unsure about the scale or number of cyber threats out there, then take a few minutes to read our blogs on cyber security.
 It will serve as a great jumping off point for you and your business colleagues to understand the cyber threat landscape and will also provide you with the information so as to take the next and absolutely critical step – review your IT set-up ASAP.